 “As a researcher in this field, I thought you might be curious to know that there are actually a lot of problems with this report, how the task force was comprised, and the basis for its conclusions on research.
 Indeed, the evidence linking violent games to aggression is honestly a lot less clear than the APA report would have one believe.
 There are an increasing number of studies coming out now that suggest there is no link whatsoever.
 Further, the task force appeared to have been selected from among scholars with clear anti-media views”

 Ferguson also points out how all seven task force members are aged over 50, which bears significance in this context.

 “I point that out because there is solid evidence that age is a correlate for attitudes about video games, even amongst scholars.
 Age and negative attitudes toward youth predict anti-game attitudes.”

 This isn’t the first time the APA has come under fire.
 In 2013, a group of 228 academics, researchers and psychologists called on the American Psychological Association to use an “objective scientific process”, referring to a landmark policy statement issued in 2005 on media and violence.

-It’s interesting to note that the same studies that the APA reviewed also conclude, among other things, that playing video games (violent or not) offer many positive cognitive skills benefits, such as problem solving skills, team management, and social skills.
+It’s interesting to note that the same studies that the APA reviewed also conclude, among other things, that playing video games (violent or not) offers many positive cognitive skills benefits, such as problem-solving skills, team management, and social skills.
 Here are just a few findings reported by ZME Science (published after 2013):